IgorSukhinskii/MirasysTestApp/src/queries/ARCHITECTURE.md

 So we need to maintain the existing GraphQL fetching logic and slap another, local-only flat list on top of it that does the following things:

 1. Keep the order of elements that respects the hierarchy.
-   That means that children go directly after their folder.
+   That means that children go directly after their parent folder.
    It also means that collapsing removes all the direct and indirect children from after the folder.
 1. Handle new data coming in.
 1. Keep track of visibility of each item.